 Remember to sweep the leaves away every time you see them accumulating near drains.
 Keeping your garden tidy is the first step towards preventing blockage.

 Now, if you already have a blocked drain, the easiest way to clean it would be to hit the local supermarket.
 You will find various options in the cleaning section, which can take care of all kinds of wastes.

 Most of them are artificial solutions, but if you want a natural one, you can make it at home yourself.
 Mix baking soda and vinegar in equal amounts and add them to a jar of hot water.
 This could unblock most kitchen drains quickly.
 We have listed the other plausible options below.

 You can try using a plunger as that would provide a burst of water, and if the blockage is small, the particle can be dislodged immediately.
 But remember not to use the plunger too hard as it may break the seal and leave you with a leaking drain pipe.

 2. Calling For Help

-If you have a large blockage that cannot be taken care of with a home remedy or a plunger, then you will have to take professional help.
+If you have a significant blockage that cannot be taken care of with a home remedy or a plunger, then you will have to take professional help.
 This involves calling up a plumber and explaining your problem.
-They will then check, access, and remove the particles that are blocking your drain.
+They will then check, access, and remove the particles blocking your drain.
 This may be an expensive process, but it is worth it at the end of the day.

-But you will not need to spend at all if you take care of wastes properly from the beginning.
-Always make sure you throw any solid wastes out separately and do not empty grease pans in the sink.
+But you will not need to spend at all if you take care of waste properly from the beginning.
+Always make sure you throw any solid wastes out separately and not empty grease pans in the sink.
 This will prevent any form of blockage, and you should have a smooth experience.